Harvey Weinstein Pleads Not Guilty to Additional Sexual Assault Charges

 Weinstein faces a number of potential legal issues.
 Police in Los Angeles, Beverly Hills, and London are also investigating allegations that the producer assaulted or sexually abused women.

 Weinstein is currently free on $1 million bail.
-Prosecutors pushed to have the mogul placed under house arrest in New York City, a proposal that Weinstein’s attorney objected to, noting that he lives in Connecticut.
+Prosecutors spent most of the 20-minute hearing pushing to have the mogul placed under house arrest in New York City, a proposal that Weinstein’s attorney objected to, noting that he currently lives in Connecticut.

-“He’s 66 years old with no criminal record,” said Brafman, noting that if Weinstein moved to New York City he would be hounded by media.
+“He’s 66 years old with no criminal record,” said Brafman, arguing that if Weinstein moved to New York City, he would be hounded by media and would have to deal with a “circus atmosphere.”
+His Connecticut home has been sold, but Weinstein can remain there through February.

-A decision on house arrest will be made on September 20.
+Manhattan Supreme Court Justice James Burke said that bail conditions will remain the same and Weinstein will not be under house arrest.
 In an impromptu press conference on the steps of the court house, Brafman said he had emails to defend Weinstein and added that “he is not a rapist or a predator.”

 The attorney said that Weinstein was trying to clear his name so he could “hopefully go back to making movies.”